EV Charging Guide

 Work through these steps in order, and most people solve it by step 3.

-6. 6.
-In cold weather, warm the connector.
-If ice is the problem, pour lukewarm (not hot) water around the charge port area to melt the ice.
-Never use boiling water.
-You can also run the car's cabin heater for a few minutes, as some vehicles route heat near the charge port.
+- 6. In cold weather, warm the connector.
+If ice is the problem, run the car's cabin heater for a few minutes, as some vehicles route heat near the charge port.
+Use a vehicle de-icer only if your owner's manual allows it, and keep liquids away from electrical contacts.
+Check your owner's manual for cold-weather advice.

 When Should You Call for Help?